MassDotMoney/nested-ledger-plugin/README.md

 `./start.sh`

-The ethereum app and its `ethereum-plugin-sdk` must both be on the (develop) branch.
+The ethereum app and its `ethereum-plugin-sdk` must both be on the develop branch.
 The plugin's `ethereum-plugin-sdk` is not a git repository.

 `cd ../nested-ledger-plugin/tests/`

 `./build_locals_test.sh all`

-Replace `all` with the appropriate flags to build the plugin for S,X and/or the ethereum app.
+Replace `all` with the appropriate flags to build the plugin for S, X and/or the ethereum app.
 Edit the path in the script for the ethereum app.

-*Note: At this time, the docker sdk's need to be pulled every time you launch the docker image.*
+*Note: At this time, the docker sdk's need to be pulled and on master every time you launch the docker image.*

-## Running the tests:
+# Running the tests:

-### Testing with ZEMU:
+## Testing with ZEMU:

 The tests consist of recent snapshots in `./tests/snapshot-tmp` being compared to a set of expected snapshots located in